core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Signaling messages are introduced to allow peers to:

-* Learn related characteristics,such as maximum message size for the connection
+* Learn related characteristics, such as maximum message size for the connection
 * Shut down the connection in an orderly fashion
 * Provide diagnostic information when terminating a connection in response to a serious error condition